-All complete nominations must be submitted through the NCID online portal by February 15, 2019.
+All complete nominations must be submitted through the NCID online portal by March 1, 2019.
 Complete nominations for internal candidates consist of:

-- the candidate’s CV, as well as
+- the candidate’s CV,

 Given the length of senior faculty recruitment seasons across schools and colleges, a distinct process is in place for the nomination of external candidates.
-Deans may nominate external candidates through the NCID online portal by March 15, 2019.
+Deans may nominate external candidates through the NCID online portal by April 1, 2019.
 Complete nominations for external candidates consist of:

 - the candidate’s CV.

 Award for Research and Professional Development.
+Individuals appointed as Distinguished Diversity & Social Transformation Professors will hold this appointment for five years (renewable).
 The provost’s office will award each Distinguished Diversity & Social Transformation Professor $20,000 per year for their first five years as a DDST professor.
 These funds may be used to support a range of activities related to their scholarly and professional work (including summer salary).
-The award funds are non-renewable after the first five-year appointment; however, awardees are able to renew their DDSTP and their NCID faculty fellow status beyond the initial five-year funded period.
+Awardees are able to renew their DDSTP and their NCID Faculty Fellow status beyond the initial five-year funded period, however the award funds are non-renewable after the first five-year appointment.
 These renewal appointments will also be for a five-year period.

-Course Release as NCID Faculty Fellow.
+Course Release as NCID Faculty Fellow in-residence.
 To support the candidates’ campus transition, including additional scholarly engagement and leadership related to their roles as DDST professors and NCID faculty fellows, the school/college submitting a nominee is expected to provide a one-half year leave from teaching and administrative duties (equal to 50% of required annual teaching effort) within their first two years of the DDSTP.
 This contribution should be in addition to any accrued sabbatical leave, administrative leave, and course release provided as a part of the faculty hiring and negotiation process typical to the school/college unit.